lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 };
 ```

-The rest of the functions of this struct is the `cleanup` one to free resources.
+The only missing function of this struct is the `cleanup` one to free resources.

 ```zig
 pub const VkImage = struct {